jaanhvee-gif/ai-tools-setup-log/README.md

 The focus is on identifying high-signal experts across YouTube and LinkedIn, collecting their recent content, and organizing it in a structured format that can later be used to build a repeatable growth playbook.

-- YouTube transcripts are collected using API-based methods (Supadata or similar tools)
+- YouTube transcripts are collected using API-based methods
 - LinkedIn posts are manually collected from recent activity

 ---